Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: RQ1: Step-wise Necessity and Sufficiency

 \subsubsection{Experiment Setting}

-We perform early-stop decoding by truncating latent computation after step $k$ and decoding directly from $h_k$ (Figure~\ref{fig:method_overview} (IV)), determining when correctness first becomes readable from the latent trajectory.
-For example $i$, let $\hat y_i^{(\le k)}$ be the decoded answer when we truncate latent computation after step $k$ and decode from $h_{i,k}$.
+\begin{definition}[Earliest correct step under early-stop decoding] For each example $i$, let $\hat y_i^{(\le k)}$ be the decoded answer when we truncate latent computation after step $k$ and decode from $h_{i,k}$.
 We define the earliest step at which the correct answer becomes decodable as